asterixorobelix/block_explorer/README.md

 User can tap on multiple transactions to fetch this data (parallel).
 Show list of latest transactions coming into the mempool in real time.

+## How it works
+The app adheres to recommended [best practices](https://developer.android.com/topic/architecture/recommendations) wherever possible.
+The app also uses as many first party component libraries as possible, such as ViewModels and Coroutines.

 ## API
 * [MemPool API Documentation](https://mempool.space/docs/api)
 * [Bitfinex API Documentation](https://docs.bitfinex.com/docs)